Edward Kelham House

 Edward Kelham House is a historic home located near Garrett in Keyser Township, DeKalb County, Indiana.
 It was built in 1870, and is a two-story, Italianate-style frame dwelling with Greek Revival detailing.
 It has one-story, hip roofed, Colonial Revival style front porch supported by Tuscan order columns.
 It has unfluted corner pilasters and a plain wide frieze.
+Its namesake and original resident, Edward Kelham, was an immigrant from Lincolnshire, England who settled in DeKalb County in 1857.
+The home is considered one of the earliest examples of Italianate architecture in DeKalb County.

 It was added to the National Register of Historic Places in 1983.